Lwhieldon/hermanmiller_product_helper/README.md

 Then you’ll be able to:

-- Ask product questions (e.g., “Show me FT123 pricing and images”)
+- Ask product questions (e.g., “What’s the price of FT165 with metallic finishes?”)
 - View images and markdown pricing tables
 - Export chat history with timestamps